lhindman/cs121-lab05-2/README.md

  *     a new Scanner object with a comma "," delimiter to to enable access the
  *     individual fields within the line using a second, inner while loop.
 As each
  *     field is processed it is tracked using a counter variable starting with
  *     field 1.
-If the current field is equal to the specified fieldNumber, the
+If the current field is equal to the specified fieldFilter, the
  *     String value of the field is added to the list.
 Once all the lines in the
  *     file have been processed, the ArrayList is returned to the caller.
  *